detectivekaktus/jcon/README.md

 ```console
 make static
 ```

+To install the library, run the `install.sh` script with the root privilege.

+If `ldd` shows that the reference to the library is not found, you need to update your `LD_LIBRARY_PATH` environment variable.

 ## Contrubution
 To help the project, you can contribute to it after reading the [CONTRIBUTING.md](https://github.com/detectivekaktus/jcon/blob/main/CONTRIBUTING.md) file in the root directory of the repository.